 I spend quite a bit of time at the top of South Pass standing in the rain, soaking in the moment and the place.
 The number of historically significant sites in the United States untouched by time is staggeringly low.
-This is a special moment.
+This is a special moment and a special place.
 Everywhere I look, the landscape is virtually the same as it was when our ancestors stood in this exact spot 170 years ago.
 What they saw is what I see; the isolation I feel must be something like what they felt.
 I wonder if I have reached the apex in my weekend quest for understanding.

 I soon learn that I have not.

 Fifteen miles and an hour later, I’m sitting in my truck in the highway pull out at the “Parting of the Ways” monument.
-This is just a tourist marker recognizing the junction where the Oregon and California Trails split, for which the actual site is almost 10 miles to the west in the desert.
+This is just a tourist marker recognizing the point where the Oregon and California Trails split, for which the actual site is almost 10 miles to the west in the desert.

 The California gold rush of 1849 turned the Oregon Trail from a moderately used thoroughfare into the super highway of its time.
-Within just two years, so many Americans had traveled the trail’s California branch that California’s population qualified it to join the Union as the 31st state.
+Within just two years, so many Americans had traveled the trail’s California branch that the state qualified to join the Union.